cerebral/overmind/packages/overmind-website/guides/beginner/06_usingovermindwithreact.md

 ### Effects

-To run effects in components based on changes to state you use the **subscribe** function in the lifecycle hooks of React.
+To run effects in components based on changes to state you use the **addMutationListener** function in the lifecycle hooks of React.

 ```marksy
 h(Example, { name: "guide/usingovermindwithreact/hoc_effect" })